thindil/nimalyzer/CONTRIBUTING.md

   documentation.
 * All variables must have declared type and initial value for them.
-* The code must be validated with the *nimalyzer* itself, by running it with configuration files *config/nimalyzer.cfg* for the program's code and *config/rules.cfg* for the program's rules' code.
+* The code must be validated with the *nimalyzer* itself, by running it with configuration files *config/nimalyzer.cfg* for the program's code.

 ### Code submission